cvexa/LaravelPackage/README.md

 ```
 php artisan dusk
 ```
+This command will run all dusk tests, of the application including now the package tests<br>
 if you want to see the tests in browser open : tests/DuskTestCase.php<br/>
 and find this method